-Can You Actually Bury Someone in Your Backyard in Maine?
+Can You Legally Bury a Dead Person in Your Backyard in Maine?

-A weird story that happened in Maine this week got us thinking about dead people, and where we put them.
-72 year-old Carolyn Farnell died in her home recently in East Baldwin.
+A weird story happened in Maine a few years ago that got us thinking about dead people, and where we put them.
+72-year-old Carolyn Farnell died in her home in East Baldwin.
 She was, according to authorities, buried in her backyard by her 43-year-old son, Shawn Farnell.
 No foul play is suspected.
 It seemed Carolyn was in poor health and her son was simply carrying out her final wishes.

 Many landowners elect to establish a burial ground on their property for the purpose of interring family members.
 Although a license to do so is not needed, such a family burial ground does have to be recorded.